ran-isenberg/serverless-python-demo/README.md

 - Cognito user pool with a test user.
 All E2E tests automatically login with the test user and use a JWT id token
 - Idempotent API
 - Authentication protected API
+- REST API protected by WAF with four AWS managed rules in production deployment
 - CloudWatch dashboards - High level and low level including CloudWatch alarms
 - Unit, infrastructure, security, integration and end to end tests.